Hatech88/Hatech88/README.md

 ### Hi there 👋
-- ✨ I'm Sr. Software Consultant speacilized in Warehouse Managment Systems and Logistics.
+- ✨ I'm Sr. Software Consultant specialized in Warehouse Managment Systems and Logistics.
 - 🌱 I’m currently enrolled in a Full Stack Developer Bootcamp At Georgia Tech.
 - 📫 You can reach me at: Hatech88@gmail.com
 - Let's connect on LinkedIn: http://www.linkedin.com/in/harithalshareef